England’s Bath and York

 Museum of Bath at Work

-Bizarre Bath Street Theater Walk
+Bizarre Bath walk

 York Minster

-The pride of York, and one of England's finest churches, the minster has stunning stained-glass windows, textbook Decorated Gothic design, and glorious evensong services.
+One of England's finest churches, the minster has stunning stained-glass windows, textbook Decorated Gothic design, and glorious evensong services.
 This largest Gothic church north of the Alps (540 feet long, 200 feet tall) brilliantly shows that the High Middle Ages were far from dark.

 Yorkshire Museum